tytydraco/yessleep/out/Bøkeskogen.md

 “You are not like me, Louise.”

 I groaned, making up my speech as I went along.
 “Do you think I cared about that stalker?
-I would’ve killed him myself if I’d had the chance.
+Given the chance, I would’ve killed him myself.
 That’s why I answered the door before you.
 I was trying to protect you.
 I didn’t know you were like me.”

 John paused.
 I could almost hear the cogs whirring in his head.
 I was certain he saw through my lie, but that didn’t matter.
 All I had to do was entertain him a little longer.
 If I could keep him interested, I could stay alive.
 That was my logic.